GRA0007/portfolio/README.md

 # Benji's Portfolio

-A simple static site to showcase my latest projects and information.
+A site built with Next.js to showcase my latest projects and information.